The Dunkirk Guide to Loving Strangers

 Nolan couldn't be less interested in his soldiers' backstories.
 So acute is his apathy that he doesn't bother with even naming his men.
 He does privilege his protagonist with a name, but it is a name never spoken within the film itself, and in any case is interchangeable with that of John Doe: "Tommy."
 Nolan systematically strips his characters of character, draining them of anything that risks particularizing them: names, backstories, even personalities.
 He assumes the role of military instructor, keen to drill his individual men into a barely distinguishable collective.

 Dunkirk achieves this by stubbornly denying us context--not just for its characters, but for its conflict.
 Nolan's war-centric gaze is brutal in its discipline.
 One never gets a sense of the world beyond Dunkirk.
 The battle's historical backstory is never elaborated, nor is the enemy seen or identified.
 No generals strategize over maps, no civilians fret over the fates of their beloved.
 No politics are debated, no ideologies trumpeted.
 Dunkirk is a historical film, yet the Dunkirk of the film exists outside of history.
-The film is about time--literally embedded in Hans Zimmer's musical tracks is the ticking of the clock--yet it exists somewhere beyond it.
-It is in the present, always.
+The film is about time--embedded in Hans Zimmer's musical tracks is the ticking of the clock--yet it exists somewhere beyond it.
 Dunkirk is as lost as the frightened soldiers who dot its gray shores, an island adrift in the oceans of the cosmos, alone.
 Nothing exists beyond Dunkirk for these soldiers, so nothing exists for us.

 This denial of context is a denial of distraction.
 It infuses the film with an existential urgency, a visceral immediacy.
-Expectations of plot, of characterization, are shot down as explosively as the German planes.
+Expectations of plot, of characterization, are shot down as explosively as the German planes circling the beach like vultures.

 From this wreckage of plots and planes emerges the film's electrifying clarity, the single impulse that consumes its characters and its audience: survival.
 The skies scream fire and the waters vomit tar, and the soldiers caught in between have no choice but to survive.
 We are never informed why they want to survive, nor are we told why we should care.
 In lesser films, this would be a critical storytelling flaw.
 Here, it is the key to the film's devastating emotional impact.